Sparkle-heavy-industries/Sparkle-heavy-industries/README.md

 - 👋 Hi, I’m Sparkleops from @Sparkle-heavy-industries
 - 👀 I’m interested in ...
 Blue team and security research
 - 🌱 I’m currently learning ...
-Mobile Foresnics, Recon
+Recon, Red team operations
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... @sparkleops on twitter